setms/book/docs/architecture/analysis.md

   transfer).
 - **Context-specific decisions** are those that are unique for a given software system or small set of systems.

-Architects must be well-versed in common decisions.
+Architects must be well-versed in making common decisions.
-It may make sense for them to specialize in a certain category of architecture, to become proficient at category-specific decisions as well.
+It may make sense for them to specialize in a certain category of architecture, to become proficient at category-specific decision-making as well.
 Finally, they must understand decision-making tools and techniques well enough to handle the inevitable context-specific decisions.